tsegall/fta/README.md

 `$ export FTA_TRACE="enabled=true,directory=/tmp,samples=10000"`

-This generates a file named &lt;Stream&gt;.fta with the inputs to the analysis for debugging.
+During execution a file named &lt;Stream&gt;.fta will be created with the inputs to the analysis.

 You can replay the trace file (assuming a local build) using:

-`$ types/build/install/fta/bin/types --replay <Stream>.fta`
+`$ cli/build/install/fta/bin/cli --replay <Stream>.fta`

 ## Background Reading ##